flotiq/flotiq-cli/README.md

 * [Gatsby and Snipcart boilerplate, sourcing products from Flotiq-1](https://github.com/flotiq/flotiq-gatsby-shop-1) - to use this starter use: `https://github.com/flotiq/flotiq-gatsby-shop-1` as the `flotiqStarterUrl`
 * [Gatsby and Snipcart boilerplate, sourcing products from Flotiq-2](https://github.com/flotiq/flotiq-gatsby-shop-2) - to use this starter use: `https://github.com/flotiq/flotiq-gatsby-shop-2` as the `flotiqStarterUrl`

+## NextJs Starters

+And here is the list of our NextJs starters:

+* [Recipe website NextJs starter-2](https://github.com/flotiq/flotiq-nextjs-recipe-2) - to use this starter use: `https://github.com/flotiq/flotiq-nextjs-recipe-2` as the `flotiqStarterUrl`
+* [Event calendar NextJs starter-2](https://github.com/flotiq/flotiq-nextjs-event-2) - to use this starter use: `https://github.com/flotiq/flotiq-nextjs-event-2` as the `flotiqStarterUrl`
+* [Project portfolio NextJs starter-2](https://github.com/flotiq/flotiq-nextjs-portfolio-2) - to use this starter use: `https://github.com/flotiq/flotiq-nextjs-portfolio-2` as the `flotiqStarterUrl`
+* [Simple blog NextJs starter-1](https://github.com/flotiq/flotiq-nextjs-blog-1) - to use this starter use: `https://github.com/flotiq/flotiq-nextjs-blog-1` as the `flotiqStarterUrl`
+* [NextJs and Snipcart boilerplate, sourcing products from Flotiq-2](https://github.com/flotiq/flotiq-nextjs-shop-2) - to use this starter use: `https://github.com/flotiq/flotiq-nextjs-shop-2` as the `flotiqStarterUrl`

 ## Setup for development